- The Inkscape Window

 Ctrldown and turn the mouse wheel

-- use the zoom tool from the tool box at the left (read the infos in the status bar!
-Right-clicking will also zoom out (not just Shift+Click))
+- use the zoom tool from the tool box at the left (read the infos in the status bar!)

-- enter the zoom factor directly in the bottom right corner, or use the small arrows to change it
+- enter the zoom factor directly in the bottom right corner, or use the small arrows to change it, or use the scroll wheel while the mouse cursor is above the number field

 - The numbers in your number pad zoom to preset values, e.g. the